nothings/stb/tools/README.footer.md

 #### What's the license?

-These libraries are in the public domain (or the equivalent where that is not possible).
+These libraries are in the public domain.
 You can do anything you want with them.
 You have no legal obligation to do anything else, although I appreciate attribution.

 They are also licensed under the MIT open source license, if you have lawyers